oasislabs/game-box/README.md

 ### Singleplayer
 To debug your game in singleplayer mode, first complete the installation steps above, then perform the following steps:
-1. `npm start` (you can do this in another shell, outside of Contract Kit)
+1. `npm start` (check that your port mappings are configured properly, this should be done from within contract kit)
-2. Navigate to `http://localhost:8080/singleplayer` in your browser (or whichever port you've chosen to use)
+2. Navigate to `http://localhost:8080/singleplayer.html` in your browser

 This mode launches a local game server on port 8080 (note: this is an HTTP server, not an Ekiden gateway -- there is no blockchain involved in this game mode).